We are the Dee District Salmon Fishery Board and River Dee Trust

 Latest news

-River Dee Report for week starting 14th April 2025
+River Dee Fishing Report – week commencing 7th July 2025